yunhaod/postura/README.md

 **2. Normalize features**

-Apply the standardization formula from Step 2 to all six sensor columns.
+Apply the standardization formula from Step 2 to all five sensor columns.

 **3. Train the neural network**